Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Introduction

-It is worth pointing out that our approach used in this paper contains not only the case $\sigma=0$, which has been proved in \cite{AnhRei2021}, but also the range $(0,1/2]$.
-To deal with the latter case, we need to construct new test functions with no compact support, which can treat the fractional Laplacian operator in the equation.
-Throughout this work, one can recognize that our results give positive answers to some remaining quesions appearing in the previous papers (see Remark \ref{Interesting.Remark}, later).
+It is worth pointing out that our approach used in this paper works well not only in the integer case $\sigma=0$, which has been explored in \cite{AnhRei2021}, but also in the fractional range $\sigma\in (0,1/2]$ (see more Remark \ref{Remark*}).
+To deal with the latter case, we need to construct new test functions without compact supports to treat the fractional Laplacian $(-\Delta)^{\sigma}$ appearing in (\ref{eqsys}).
+Throughout this work, one can recognize that our results give positive answers to several remaining quesions arising in the previous papers, especially, with respect to catching sharp estimates for lifespan of solutions (see Remark \ref{Interesting.Remark}, later).
 This is really the novelty of our paper.

 \textbf{Notations}